raebybab/lol-match-analysis/index.md

 Game lengths cluster between ~1700 and ~2200 seconds, forming a clear unimodal shape.
   2. First Blood Frequency
 The firstblood column shows an uneven distribution, with most games containing a first blood event early on.
-- Bivariate Analysis
-  1. Win/Loss Conditional on First Blood
-Teams that secured first blood had visibly higher counts of wins compared to losses.
-  2. Gold Difference at 25 vs Match Duration
-A strong negative trend: large early gold leads correlate with shorter matches, showing that early dominance closes games faster.

-- Interesting Aggregate
-  - Win rate by league was computed by grouping matches by the tournament league.
-Results mostly centered around 0.5, which is expected because each match contributes one win and one loss to the dataset.
-The purpose of this aggregation was to confirm no systemic imbalance in recorded match outcomes.

-- (Embed images below)

 <iframe
   src="assets/univariate_match_duration.html"